earthly/earthly/docs/guides/docker-in-earthly.md

 smoke-test:
     FROM earthly/dind:alpine
-    WITH DOCKER --load test:latest=+build
+    WITH DOCKER --load +build
-        RUN docker run test:latest
+        RUN docker run my-image:latest
     END
 ```

-`--load test:latest=+build` takes the image produced by the target `+build` and loads it into the Docker daemon created by `WITH DOCKER` as the image with the tag `test:latest`.
-The tag can then be used to reference this image in other docker commands, such as `docker run`.
+`--load +build` takes the image produced by the target `+build` and loads it into the Docker daemon created by `WITH DOCKER`.

-Notice that the image name produced as output is `my-image:latest`.
-This image name is not available in the `WITH DOCKER` environment, however, as it is only used to tag for use outside of Earthly.
-The name `test:latest` is used instead.

 ## Running docker-compose